felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - Compare **user count**, **average revenue per user**, and **total revenue** by bucket

 #### Key Insights
-- Revenue is **heavily skewed toward the top user segments**, with the top 20% contributing the majority of net revenue.
-- The **middle 60% of users generate low average revenue**, despite representing the largest share of the user base.
-- Bottom-percentile users contribute **negligible revenue**, indicating limited monetization depth across most users.
-- Business performance is **highly sensitive to the behavior of a small set of high-value users**, increasing revenue volatility risk.

-#### **Business Implications**
-- Revenue concentration increases volatility and exposure to top-user churn.
-- Most users contribute limited value, constraining broad-based monetization.
+- A small group of users brings in most of the revenue.
+The top 20% of users generate more than half of it.
+- Most users sit in the middle and make very little revenue per person, even though they are the largest group.
+- Users at the bottom bring in almost no revenue.
-- Business outcomes depend heavily on retaining a small high-value segment.
+- Overall revenue depends a lot on what a small number of high-spending users do.
-- Protective strategies for power users are critical to revenue stability.

 <br>